-- (a) ensure that the development: - (i) provides for asset protection in accordance with the relevant requirements in the Planning for Bushfire Protection (RFS, 2019) guideline; and - (ii) ensure that there is suitable equipment to respond to any fires on the site; and - (b) assist the RFS and emergency services to the extent practicable if there is a fire in the vicinity of the site.
+- B64.
+The Applicant must: - (a) ensure that the development: - (i) provides for asset protection in accordance with the relevant requirements in the Planning for Bushfire Protection (RFS, 2019) guideline; and - (ii) ensure that there is suitable equipment to respond to any fires on the site; and - (b) assist the RFS and emergency services to the extent practicable if there is a fire in the vicinity of the site.